AnudeepJonnada/Loan-Application-Status-Tracker/README.md

 A modern low-code app built with Microsoft Power Platform to track, submit, and monitor loan applications securely using SharePoint, Power Automate, and Azure DevOps.

+What makes this project unique is that I researched real user pain points on Reddit, where some Credit Union customers discussed delays, lack of transparency, and slow communication.
+I designed this solution specifically to address those complaints with a more responsive and secure loan tracking process.

 ---

 ## 🚀 Features